 In 2014, ICNC launched the Curriculum Fellowship Program to support development of courses on nonviolent conflict and promote teaching in the growing field of civil resistance studies by selecting seven curriculum fellows.
 In 2016, ICNC added a new component to the curriculum support program: online courses that interested fellows taught in 2016 and Spring 2017.
 Online teaching became an integral part of the initiative and the 2017 cohort of fellows continued teaching both classroom-based and online courses on civil resistance.

-ICNC is excited to continue the Curriculum Fellowship Program by accepting six fellows for the 2018 cohort.
+ICNC is excited to continue the Curriculum Fellowship Program by accepting four fellows for the 2018 cohort.

 The 2018 Fellows are: